♦Currency: Pound £ (GBP)

 Trains are also a very common used transport option in the UK, though fares are often much more expensive.
 For fares and timetables nationwide check this following link "The train line".

-Weather and temperature: The UK islands are generally quite wet year round but depending a lot on the currents, you can also get very hot days and strong winds at times.
+Weather and temperature: The UK islands are generally cloudy year round but depending a lot on the currents, you can also get very hot days and strong winds.
 Summer's are always more pleasant from May to September and the further north you go the milder it gets.
 Winter's can be around 10C, so nothing too extreme.
-But be ready for frozen mornings and the chance of the odd snow fall at times as well.
+But be ready for frozen mornings and the chance of the odd snow fall at times.
+The best time to visit is April to October, July and August is good weather generally but it can rain more often and it's generally more expensive due to the high season.

 Food and Drink: Dishes range very differently depending on the region.
 However in a whole iconic cakes, sandwiches and stews all are famous from the United Kingdom.
 Of course tea is a national drink accompanied by scones.
 Another fine UK institution is breakfast, and although there are plenty of coffee shops selling US-style muffins and bagels, the full-on British breakfast (eggs, bacon, toast, tomatoes) served with a cuppa can be found in cafés or in pubs.
 Generally eating out in the United Kingdom is expensive, except for ethic restaurants/take aways and the more local fish&chips shops which are located all over the country.